Benton County, Indiana

 Benton County is located in the northwest part of the U.S. state of Indiana, along the border with Illinois.
 As of 2020, the county's population was 8,719.
 It contains six incorporated towns as well as several small unincorporated settlements; it is divided into 11 townships which provide local services.
 The county seat is Fowler.
-Benton County is part of the Lafayette, Indiana, Metropolitan Statistical Area.
+Benton County is part of the Lafayette, Indiana metropolitan area.